The Mariners Museum in Newport News Provides Maritime Magic

-So when I finally went there last year (thanks to a great Groupon deal offering membership to the museum), I thought "What was I waiting for all those years?"
+So when I finally went there a few years ago (thanks to a great Groupon deal offering membership to the museum), I thought "What was I waiting for all those years?"

 If you love boats, ships, and maritime artifacts, this is the museum for you.
 Even if such things don't float your boat (yes, a shameful pun on my part!), you'll appreciate the videos, displays, and hands-on, interactive exhibits.